• Home

 One pot - the entire meal is made with just one pot!
 The pasta cooks with the chicken, sausage, and seasonings making this an easy, all inclusive meal that's perfect for busy weeknights as well as date nights 😉

-Short cut step - because this recipe uses the frozen chopped onion, bell pepper, and celery blend, you'll save yourself chopping time and sauteing time (the frozen blend doesn't take as long to soften).
+Short-cut step - because this recipe uses the frozen chopped onion, bell pepper, and celery blend, you'll save yourself chopping time and sauteing time (the frozen blend doesn't take as long to soften).

 Flavor inside and out - this recipe uses ziti pasta.
 You could use any type of pasta, but for me, I like they way the sauce and seasonings find their way inside the ziti (it's totally tubular, man)!
 Did anybody get that reference, lol?

-Budget friendly - assuming you already have the basic pantry ingredients, such as the oil and seasonings, the cost of this meal is approximately $15 or $2.60 per serving.
-The cost was based on using store brands (as of October 2022).
+Budget friendly - assuming you already have the basic pantry ingredients, such as the oil and seasonings, the cost of this meal is approximately $21 or $3.50 per serving.
+The cost was based on using store brands (as of July 2026).

 Dairy free - there are different versions of this recipe out there, and some use cream to thicken up the sauce and that's cool, however, I like to keep this version as true to jambalaya as possible.
-Having said that, you can add a small amount of heavy whipping cream to the final step if you feel it needs it 🙂

 Please check out the recipe card for the complete list of ingredients for pastalaya.

-photo collage of recipe ingredients measured out in individual containers on counter top.
+Photo collage of recipe ingredients measured out in individual containers on counter top.

 Chicken thighs - it's really hard to dry out chicken thighs and that's why I use them for this recipe.
 Thighs stay juicy and tender for this dish.